ROBINADC/BiGRU-CRF-with-Attention-for-NER/README.md

 # BiGRU-CRF-with-Attention-for-NER

-Train multiple models for named entity recognition on toy dataset.
+Train multiple models for named entity recognition (NER) on a toy dataset.

-> This project is derived from an assignment of an NLP unit of study.
+> This project is adapted from an assignment of an NLP course.
 > The task aims at comparing the performance of different input embeddings
-> as well as different stacks of layers on named entity recognition (NER).
+> as well as different stacks of layers on NER task.

 There are several NER models implemented and trained in this program: